zonemaster/zonemaster/docs/specifications/tests/Methods.md

 10. If delegation to a zone at a higher level than *Child Zone* is returned, then follow the delegation.

-11. If all servers above are exhausted then:
+11. If all servers above are exhausted, then:
-   1. If *Test Type* is "normal test" then return the following from the
+   1. If *Test Type* is "normal test", then return the following from the
       method:
       1. The parent zone as empty (undefined).
       2. The existence of the *Child Zone* is set to be false.
       3. The parent name server IP list is set to be empty.
-   2. If *Test Type* is "undelegated test" then return the following from the method:
+   2. If *Test Type* is "undelegated test", then return the following from the method:
       1. The parent zone as empty (undefined).
       2. The existence of the *Child Zone* is set to be true.